The best startup pitch deck ever built

 The value prop is crystal clear: "HR & Culture platform for engaged employees".
 You understand what they do (HR platform) and the benefit ("engaged employees").

-Slide 2: Team from Crossbeam deck
+Slide 2: The Hook from the Finix deck

 Slide 3 & 4: Problem/Solution from the Front deck